 The first day at a new office or a coworking space is never easy.
 Can you share tips on how to leave a good first impression?

 To be honest the best impressions have been made by those bearing gifts, usually in the form of cupcakes or cookies.
 Nothing feeds the soul like a homemade brownie.
-Second tip is to listen to the vibe of the office before charging in like a bull in a china shop.
+The second tip is to listen to the vibe of the office before charging in like a bull in a china shop.
 All offices are different, so it pays to watch, wait, and see what works.

-Entrepreneurs are the most unpredictable, free thinking and inspirational people.
+Entrepreneurs are the most unpredictable, free-thinking and inspirational people.
 Yet even when raising lots of investment money, many struggle to scale up their startups into larger businesses.
 What’s your advice?

 Scaling and sustainability are difficult for everyone.
 And there isn’t much advice that applies across the board.
 From watching startups I guess I’d say don’t be shy about asking for help.
 No one thinks you have all the answers.
 Seek out a mentor, ask your peers, share problems with employees.
 It’s amazing the insight you get if you open up.